SEE-GEO/DARDAR_ERA_interpolation/README.md

-# Study to retrieve Ice Water Path
+# Interpolate ERA5 to DARDAR grid

 This repository contains code and documentation for interpolating ERA5 data to DARDAR grid.
 Preparing the data required to run ARTS simulations.